akechi-haruka/LAHEE/README.md

 RetroArch has no ability to change the RA server name, so we need to patch that in the good old way.

-1. Download https://github.com/akechi-haruka/hexedit2 and place the .exe next to `RetroArch.exe`.
+1. Download https://github.com/akechi-haruka/hexedit2 and place the .exe next to `retroarch.exe`.
-2. Create a backup copy of `RetroArch.exe`
+2. Create a backup copy of `retroarch.exe`
 3. Open a command prompt in the folder where RetroArch is located and execute `hexedit2 multi -t StringASCII retroarch.exe retroarch.exe https://retroachievements.org http://localhost:8000`
 4. Launch RetroArch, navigate to the achievements menu, and type in any desired username and any password.